open-mmlab/mmdetection/docs/nncf_compression.md

 The result of such fine-tuning is a compressed model that may be exported to OpenVINO™.

+## Installation of NNCF requirements

+Please, note that OTEDetection does not require NNCF framework to be installed for usual training (without compression).

+If you want to compress models using NNCF, you can install NNCF together with all the packages required for NNCF by the command
+`pip install -r requirements/nncf_compression.txt`.

 ## Integration of NNCF into OTEDetection

-Please, note that OTEDetection does not require NNCF framework to be installed for usual training (without compression).
 Integration of OTEDetection with NNCF framework is made in a transparent way:

 * If NNCF parameters are not set in the config file, the NNCF framework is not used and the